tinyerp/erppeek/README.rst

 ERPpeek, a versatile tool for browsing Odoo / OpenERP data
 ==========================================================

+**This is a quick-and-dirty hack in order to make the tool work with Odoo v.14, since we couldn't get the odooly fork to work at all.**

 Download and install the latest release::

     pip install -U erppeek